AndrewDPC/Trait-Inheritance-Calculator/README.md

   Supports monohybrid (1 trait) and dihybrid (2 traits) Punnett squares.

 - **Trait Selection**
-  Choose from 14 different Mendelian traits such as:
+  Choose from more than 10 different Mendelian traits such as:
   - Eye Color
   - Hair Type
   - Dimples